-This Prospectus describes Janus Henderson Mid Cap Value Portfolio (the "Portfolio" or "Mid Cap Value Portfolio"), a series of Janus Aspen Series (the "Trust").
+This Prospectus describes Janus Henderson Global Technology and Innovation Portfolio (the "Portfolio"), a series of Janus Aspen Series (the "Trust").
 Janus Capital Management LLC ("Janus Capital") serves as investment adviser to the Portfolio.
 The Portfolio currently offers two classes of shares.
-The Institutional Shares (the "Shares") are offered by this Prospectus in connection with investment in and payments under variable annuity contracts and variable life insurance contracts (collectively, "variable insurance contracts"), as well as certain qualified retirement plans.
+The Service Shares (the "Shares") are offered by this Prospectus in connection with investment in and payments under variable annuity contracts and variable life insurance contracts"), as well as certain qualified retirement plans.